n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awsdynamodb.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: AWS DynamoDB
+title: AWS DynamoDB node documentation
 description: Documentation for the AWS DynamoDB node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# AWS DynamoDB
+# AWS DynamoDB node

 Use the AWS DynamoDB node to automate work in AWS DynamoDB, and integrate AWS DynamoDB with other applications. n8n has built-in support for a wide range of AWS DynamoDB features, including creating, reading, updating, deleting items, and records on a database.